sourab-jadav/react-fullstack/readMe.md

 make a new componeent called main.jsx
-Provider is an element in react redux that takes store as an argument and any connected components inside this provider will have access to this store
+Provider is an element in react redux that takes store as an argument and any connected components inside this provider will have access to this store -- now that we have the provider and store we take the data from the store and
+    connect it to the component using the connect function so that it can receive as props

+- see the changes in dashboard.jsx line 53 to 59
+- TaskList.jsx line 12 to 21
+- Main.jsx line 23 to 28